 TMJ opening disorders are often treated successfully with movement techniques such as dry needling, massage, joint mobilisation and correction of any relevant neck involvement.
 TMJ closing disorders may involve a combination of dental and physiotherapy involvement including splinting and exercise prescription.

-For more information about jaw pain and the treatment options available seek advice from your physiotherapist experienced in jaw dysfunction (TMD).
+For more information about jaw pain and the treatment options available seek advice from your physical therapist experienced in jaw dysfunction (TMD).
 They will help you understand the cause of your symptoms and the treatment options best suited to your condition.